2.3 Post-Quantum Security

 NIST defines five security levels as a common reference point.
 Each level corresponds to the computational cost required to break the scheme — measured against the best known classical and quantum attacks.

-Level 5: At least as hard as breaking AES-256.
-Maximum security, for long-lived critical infrastructure.
+Level 5 (~256 bits classical, ~256 bits quantum): At least as hard as breaking AES-256.
+Maximum security, for critical infrastructure, long-lived root certificates, and applications where security must remain unbroken beyond 2050.

 How Security Estimates Work